TheBlek/blog/content/posts/haskell-raytracer.md

 +++
 date = '2025-06-19T18:27:50+03:00'
-draft = true
+draft = false
 title = 'Parallelizing Haskell Raytracer'
 +++

-> This is just a translation of my previous article from 2023.
-While I tried to save style from the orignal, most of it It will not be substantially expanded upon, although I might add new measurements later.
+> This is just a translation of my article from 2023.
+Stylistic choices of the original are mostly retained.
+It will not be substantially expanded upon, but I do feel this article could benefit from better methodology.
+More on that later.
 You can read original in russian here: https://luxurious-yearde9.notion.site/Parallel-Haskell-raytracer-63132332960f488aaa04b7cc01e13f8e.

 # Introduction